Dynamics of mode entanglement induced by particle-tunneling in the extended Bose-Hubbard dimer model: Evolution under an extended Bose-Hubbard Hamiltonian

+Now, in the Fock-states basis, \eqref{Generator2b} corresponds to a real symmetric $3\times3$ matrix with entries $H_{nm}=\me{n}{\op{H}}{m}$, where $\ket{n}$ is given in \eqref{Fock}.
+Explicitly we have

+From here it follows that the number of parameters in the Hamiltonian can be reduced.
+It can be further simplified assuming that, except for the energy offset fixed at $\varepsilon_{0}=0$ and $\varepsilon_{1}>0$, the two sites are equivalent and therefore $U\equiv U_{0}^{(2)}=U_{1}^{(2)}$, and $J\equiv J^{(1)}+J_{0}^{(2)}=J^{(1)}+J_{1}^{(2)}$.
+This reduces the set of parameters to $\varepsilon_{1}$ (the on-site energy in site $S_1$), $\varepsilon_{01}$ (the interaction energy between sites), $U$ (the on-site interaction energy between bosons), and $J$ and $K$ (representing, respectively, the single-particle and the two-particle tunneling amplitudes), and leads finally to the Hamiltonian matrix

+Below we focus our analysis on three cases.
+The first one, presented in Sect. \ref{subsect:HDiagonal}, prevents the off-diagonal terms in (\ref{matrixH}), so neither single- nor double-particle tunneling are considered.
+The second case is discussed in Sect. \ref{sect:Tunneling}, in which on-site and off-site particle-particle interaction energies are turned-off ($U=0$, $\varepsilon_{01}=0$), thus correlated tunneling of the pair of particles results as a consequence of two-body processes rather than of on-site particle-particle interaction, as the process studied in Ref.~\cite{HunnPRA2013}.
+In Section \ref{Tunneling+U} we analyze as a third case, the effects of the competition between the on-site interaction between particles, and the two different tunneling processes in a separate manner, i.e., we firstly consider $U\neq0$ along with the single-particle tunneling ($J\neq0$) only (corresponding to the standard Bose-Hubbard model), and then we consider $U\neq0$ plus the two-particles tunneling ($K\neq0$).

-We consider initial pure states $\ket{\psi(0)}$ in $\mathcal{H}$ and expand them in the basis of eigenvectors $\{\ket{E_i}\}$ of $\hat H$ as where the coefficients $r_i$ are non-negative real numbers satisfying the normalization condition $\sum_{i}r_{i}=1$, and $0\le\theta_{i}\le2\pi$.
-Each triad $\{r_{i}\}$ thus defines a probability distribution relative to the basis $\{\ket{E_{i}}\}$ and denotes the class of states whose expansion in the energy basis is given by \eqref{Psi0}.
-As has been analysed in Ref. \cite{SevillaQRep2021}, the set of distributions $\{r_{i}\}$ is organized into families according to whether or not the class of initial states associated to $\{r_{i}\}$ reach an orthogonal state at a finite time $\tau$, for some values of the Hamiltonian's parameters.
+We consider initial pure states $\ket{\psi(0)}$ in $\mathcal{H}$ and expand them in the basis of eigenvectors $\{\ket{E_i}\}$ of $\hat H$ (which depend implicitly on the Hamiltonian parameters) as where the coefficients $r_i$ are non-negative real numbers satisfying the normalization condition $\sum_{i}r_{i}=1$, and $0\le\theta_{i}\le2\pi$.
+Each triad $\{r_{i}\}$ thus defines a probability distribution relative to the basis $\{\ket{E_{i}}\}$ and denotes the class of states whose expansion in the energy eigenbasis is given by \eqref{Psi0}.
+As has been analysed in Ref. \cite{SevillaQRep2021}, the set of distributions $\{r_{i}\}$ is organized into families according to whether or not the class of initial states \eqref{Psi0} associated to $\{r_{i}\}$ reach an orthogonal state in a finite time $\tau$, i.e., the triads $\{r_{i}\}$ are sorted depending on whether or not the state $\ket{\psi(\tau)}=e^{-\textrm{i}\op{H}\tau/\hbar}\ket{\psi(0)}$ is orthogonal to $\ket{\psi(0)}$ for some values of the Hamiltonian's parameters, where the orthogonality condition is prescribed by \beq \braket{\psi(\tau)}{\psi(0)}=\sum_{i=1}^{3}r_{i}e^{\textrm{i}E_{i}\tau/\hbar}=0. \eeq

 The time evolution of the initial state under the action of $\hat H$ reads with $E_i$ the eigenvalues of $\op{H}$, i.e., $\hat H\ket{E_i}=E_i \ket{E_i}$.
 In our subsequent analysis the parameters of (\ref{matrixH}) are chosen so that there are no degeneracies, and therefore the eigenvalues can be ordered according to $E_1<E_2<E_3$.